 - To make the slaw, mix all the ingredients in a medium bowl, and let stand a few minutes before serving, to allow flavors to meld.

-- To make the sauce, mix mayo, sriracha and vinegar in a small bowl.
+- To make the spicy ailoi, mix mayo, sriracha and vinegar in a small bowl.

 - Toast tortillas in a toaster oven, or “grill” directly over a gas flame, over the stove until warm.

-- Place a little sauce on the tortilla, top with pulled pork and slaw.
-Garnish with avocado slice ( optional) and fresh cilantro and lime wedges.
+- Place a little spicy aioli sauce on the tortilla, top with pulled pork and slaw.
+Garnish with an avocado slice ( optional) and fresh cilantro and lime wedges.

-- Notes; To make Five Spice form scratch, toast all whole spices, then grind, add to ground spices.
+- To make Five Spice from scratch, toast all whole spices, then grind, add to ground spices.